Disappearances of Paul and Sarah Skiba and Lorenzo Chivers: Immediate aftermath

-On Monday, February 8, Jerry Bybee, another of Paul's employees, arrived at the Tuff Movers store and noticed that the company's large moving truck had been unusually parked front-first and crooked.
+On Monday, February 8, Jerry Bybee, another of Paul's employees, arrived at the Tuff Movers store and noticed that the company's large moving truck was parked in an unusual place and position.
 Bybee recalled: "Paul was a neat freak, anal about everything, so I'm thinking, 'Oh, I can't wait to hear why the truck's parked like that' — because Paul would have a story."
-Bybee also noted that the lock on the front gate had been changed, leaving him unable to enter the parking lot.
-After Paul and Chivers failed to arrive at the Tuff store, Bybee subsequently phoned police.
+Bybee also noted that the lock on the front gate was changed, rendering him unable to enter the parking lot.
+After Paul and Chivers did not arrive at the Tuff store at their usual time, Bybee phoned police.

 Three days later, on February 11, law enforcement entered the Tuff Movers lot with Bybee assisting them; there, Bybee noticed a puddle of motor oil partly covered with a piece of plywood in the van lot.
-He would later state that he felt the investigating officer "destroyed more evidence than he was willing to look at."
-On February 13, a friend of Paul's, Rich Lesmeister, received a phone call from Donovan notifying him that Paul, Sarah, and Lorenzo were missing; he stated this was the first he had been made aware of their disappearances.
+He later stated that he felt the investigating officer "destroyed more evidence than he was willing to look at."
+On February 13, Paul's friend Rich Lesmeister received a phone call from Donovan notifying him that Paul, Sarah, and Lorenzo were missing; he stated this was the first he had been made aware of their disappearances.

-That afternoon, Lesmeister and his wife, Carol, met with Sharon at the Tuff Movers lot to further investigate the premises themselves; Lesmeister, an auto mechanic, had recently worked on a 1978 Chevrolet moving truck at the lot.
-He and Carol climbed over the fence, and upon investigating found multiple bullet holes in the side of the truck he had previously been working on.
-The exterior of the truck also had a bloodstain smeared across it, and a chunk of what appeared to be a human scalp was lying near the windshield.
+That afternoon, Lesmeister and his wife Carol met with Sharon at the Tuff Movers lot to further investigate the premises themselves; Lesmeister, an auto mechanic, had recently worked on a 1978 Chevrolet moving truck at the lot.
+Lesmeister and Carol climbed over the fence and found multiple bullet holes in the side of the 1978 Chevrolet truck.
+The exterior of the truck also had what appeared to be a large bloodstain, and a chunk of what appeared to be a human scalp was lying near the windshield.